 - Cash it in.
 You can collect your principal and interest and do with it what you like, including spending it, paying down debt, or investing in stocks, mutual funds or a Roth IRA, among other things.

 Before you purchase a CD, confirm the maturity date with the issuing institution.
 Read the fine print, which should clearly state the terms of the CD.

 Before purchasing a CD, ask the financial institution how it provides notice of maturity and how long the grace period is.

 If you move or change email addresses during the CD term, update your contact information with the financial institution.

 Find out whether the institution holding your CD allows for prematurity instructions.
 If it does, you can tell the bank in writing what to do with the CD upon maturity and you won’t have to worry about taking action on a specific date in the future.

 Once you buy a CD, track your maturity date.
 “Something as simple as marking your calendar or setting up a reminder on your phone with the maturity date should do the trick,” Erhart-Graves says.

 Alternatives for forgetful savers

-A no-penalty CD is another option for the absent-minded.
-If you’re unaware when your CD matures (and it renews automatically as a no-penalty CD), you will be able to withdraw your savings without worrying about a penalty.
-Just make sure to check your bank’s terms and conditions to find out exactly what happens when your no-penalty CD term ends.
+Opening a no-penalty CD is another option.
+That way, if you lose track of when your CD matures, you can withdraw your savings without a penalty.
+Just be sure to check your bank’s terms and conditions for what happens when your no-penalty CD term ends.

-It can also be worthwhile to pay down credit cards and other debt instead of opening a CD account.
+Another alternative is to simply use the money to pay down debt instead of opening a CD account.
 “Paying down a debt that charges a higher interest rate than what the CD earns is an excellent idea,” Arzaga says.